Ales-ibt/Metagenomic-benchmark/README.md

 **Patching Parallel-meta v2.4.1 **

+We formatted the Metaxa2 database to be used by Parallel-meta software.
+This database version is available as a compressed directory Metaxa_db.tar.gz in the bin directory of this repository.
+Before compiling the Parallel-meta v2.4.1 program, download the Metaxa_db.tar.gz file and placed it into the parallel-meta/databases/ directory.
+Untar the file using:

+$ tar -xvf Metaxa_db.tar.gz

+This action will create the Metaxa directory with the database properly formatted inside the Parallel-meta databases path.
 To modify the parallel-meta v2.4.1 in order to accept the Metaxa2 database do the following:

 -Before compiling the software, copy the patch_parallel241.txt file to the parallel-meta v2.4.1 root directory and run the command: